Jak57/documentation/opus_dred_library_building_linux.md

 **Note**<br>
 If we use the Opus codec with DRED, then it is not recommended to use FEC.
 Rather, for recovering a single lost packet, call the DRED decoder with a packet loss count of 1.

+Also, check that the packet loss count does not exceed the number of packets for 1 second of duration, as DRED can recover 1 second of audio data only.

 </article>

 ## Resources